RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 across speaker variety.
 Each variety has the same probability of being selected on a given trial, such that, on average, a given participant will hear each variety approximately 8 times.
-The 2AFC task will be administered online using Psychopy and participants will be recruited using Prolific.
+The 2AFC task will be administered online using PsychoPy and participants will be recruited using Prolific.
 The task takes approximately 5 minutes to complete.

 The LexTALE task is a lexical decision experiment in which the